 Indautxu is the west end of the central district of Bilbao and bordered with Abandoibarra district.
 One of the more affluent neighborhoods, Indautxu is home to a variety of upmarket shopping districts and fashionable bistros and cafes.

 The district is known for its active, contemporary nightlife scene.
 Peppered with trendy bars, restaurants, and clubs, the region is ideal for some evening fun.
 The conveniently designed grid system of roads also makes it easy to find your way home after a night out.

-Fans of art will appreciate the easy access to the Guggenheim museum of modern art, or the more classical Museum of Fine Arts.
-Those who appreciate more niche exhibitions may also enjoy the Benedikto Museoa, an art museum dedicated to the works of famous Spanish painter, Benedicto Martinez.
+Indautxu offers easy access to the museums area include the Guggenheim museum, the Museum of Fine Arts, and the Benedikto Museoa, which an art museum dedicated to the works of the famous Spanish painter, Benedicto Martinez.